 Great network and community

-Unfortunately, the WordPress support team will have some limitations to what they can help with, such as third-party plugins and applications, content creating, and editing code other than HTLM and CSS.
+Unfortunately, the WordPress support team will have some limitations to what they can help with, such as third-party plugins and applications, content creation, and editing code other than HTLM and CSS.
 Luckily, the great WordPress community is so expansive that there is virtually no question that can’t be answered, no snag that can’t be unsnagged.
 One of the many benefits to WordPress software being open-source is that you can use it, change it, and distribute it; and tech-savvy users and code-experts are constantly doing this!
-Perhaps you hire out a professional or read a forum to teach yourself, either way, there are endless resources to turn to when you need a little extra help.
+Perhaps you hire a professional or read a forum to teach yourself.
+Either way, there are endless resources to turn to when you need a little extra help.

-Now that we’ve made a clear case for why WordPress is our top pick, you may be wondering how its competitors fare in comparison.
-Below is our head-to-head analysis with Wix, Squarespace, Shopify, Drupal, GoDaddy Builder, Weebly, Magento, and Joomla, and we’ll be mostly comparing 4 features.
+Now that we’ve made a clear case for why WordPress is our top pick, you may be wondering how it fares in comparison to the competitors.
+Below is our head-to-head analysis with Wix, Squarespace, Shopify, Drupal, GoDaddy Builder, Weebly, Magento, and Joomla.
+We’ll compare e-commerce capabilities, plugins and apps, blogging, overall usability, and more!

 So, without further ado, let’s start comparing.